We have a very specific goal - become the best place to stream new, independent music.

 Summer 2017 saw a major shakeup with the news of 40% layoffs at SoundCloud, later followed by an announcement that a new CEO would take over management of the struggling platform.

-While panic rippled through the indie music world, it led to asking major questions about the streaming market itself.
+While panic rippled through the independent music world, it led to asking major questions about the streaming market itself.
 If SoundCloud disappears (figuratively or literally) then who will serve the needs of independent artists?

 Spotify, AppleMusic...
 Amazon?